fightingentropy/mortgage-calculator/README.md

-UK Property Net Yield Calculator
+UK Property Net Yield Calculator (Vanilla JS)

 What this does
 - Calculates after-tax net annual cash flow for a UK residential rental property